SMART CITIES RESEARCH AND OPEN INNOVATION – EXPERT TRIO SIGNS ACCORD

 - The Gang of X, an association of Chief Information Officers of innovative cities such as San Francisco, Palo Alto, Paris

 “Expanding our partnership with Inria to include PRIME and its network of companies and organizations will allow CITRIS research to translate into even greater impact for the San Francisco Bay Area and the Paris Region.
 These urban areas serve as excellent living labs for innovations in energy, transportation, public health, and civic engagement,” says CITRIS Director Costas Spanos.

 PRIME has actively participated in the dialog between California and the Paris Region as co-organizer of California France Forum on Energy Efficiency Technologies, facilitator of the Paris/San Francisco MOU on Smarter Cities, and coordinator of the Open Innovation Club.

 “Inria and CITRIS are formidable sources of innovation and adepts of an open approach to solving some of the most pressing problems facing cities.
-PRIME is delighted to join forces in tackling these issues and help create a momentum with urban communities, corporations and citizens,” says Xavier Wartelle of PRIME.
+PRIME is delighted to join forces in tackling these issues and help create momentum with urban communities, corporations, and citizens,” says Xavier Wartelle of PRIME.

 The trio offers an open collaborative forum to other non-profit organizations, students, researchers, entrepreneurs, startups, cities, and corporations to collaborate around its Smart Cities projects.

 CITRIS (Center for Information Technology in the Interest of Society) is a multi-campus research center of the University of California.
 With headquarters at UC Berkeley and affiliated campuses at Davis, Merced, and Santa Cruz, CITRIS researchers create information technology solutions for many of the world’s most pressing social, environmental, and healthcare problems.